 Yogurt raita is a staple of Indian cuisine.
-This easy yogurt herba raita samosa sauce recipe with cucumbers is a classic flavor combination, perfect to serve as a samosa sauce, as a topping for your favorite curry-based Indian food, or as a dip for naan or pita chips.
+This easy yogurt herb raita Samosa Sauce Recipe with cucumbers is a classic flavor combination, perfect to serve as a samosa sauce, as a topping for your favorite curry-based Indian food, or as a dip for naan or pita chips.

-I’m currently obsessed with topping my Indian Salmon with this rich and refreshing sauce.
+I'm currently obsessed with topping my Indian Salmon with this rich and refreshing sauce.
 The warm Indian spices in the salmon are the perfect compliment to the cool, tangy dipping sauce.
-This sauce is a great addition to your repertoire of flavor-boosting condiments.
 Try it!
-I know you’ll love it.
+I know you'll love it.

-Fresh cucumber: English cucumbers are perfect here.
+Cucumber: English cucumbers are perfect here, but substitute Persian cucumbers, if needed.
 If using regular cucumbers, remove the watery seeds before dicing or grating.

 Cilantro: the perfect fresh flavor to compliment your cucumber and yogurt.
 Substitute chives or Italian parsley, if needed.